cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 This program can be downloaded from [GitHub](https://github.com/cybertraining-dsc/reu2022/blob/main/project/graphics/examples/seaborn-images.py)

-The output of this program is showcased in Figure *regplot*
+The output of this program is showcased in Figure *seaborn-regplot*

 ![regplot](examples/images/seaborn-regplot.svg)

-Figure *regplot*: Created from user Spotify data.
+Figure *seaborn-regplot*: Created from user Spotify data.

 Each of these plots can be manipulated to the users needs via the API that is listed in the sources section.